 leverage your participation in a range of groups.

-In addition to professional and business reasons, you might select an organization for social, political, spiritual or intellectual interest.
+Know What You Want to Achieve through Your InvolvementBecoming active outside your law firm can raise your visibility and provide special opportunities for meeting and networking with people who could be helpful to your career.
+Some of the organizations in which you can become involved may have little or no value for business development or professional advancement, but they may hold personal meaning for you.
+Before you decide how to better leverage your involvement in certain organizations or how you’ll select new ones to join, you must first determine what your goal is for that involvement.In addition to professional and business reasons, you might select an organization for social, political, spiritual or intellectual interest.
 If your objective specifically is business development or reputation building, however, you need to evaluate carefully which organizations include people in leadership positions who could provide opportunities for referrals and introductions.
 Some civic organizations more than others will provide opportunities to meet important business leaders.
 The key is to think carefully about what you hope to achieve by being involved and what the best route to capitalizing on your involvement is.

 Using Civic and Charitable Organizations to Raise Your StatureThere are a limitless number of non-business-related organizations and causes in which you could become involved, including the following types:

 Be Sure Your Commitment Is GenuineActive involvement in organizations can be very rewarding personally and professionally.
 And certain leadership roles provide not only the opportunity to be visible and network with other important business leaders in the organization but also open doors to business referrals.
 You must be certain, however, that your interest in and commitment to the organization or the cause is genuine.
 Otherwise, you will not engender the respect you will need to generate the visibility and credibility you desire.
 Remember, your time and energy are extremely valuable, so invest them wisely.

 Susan Saltonstall Duncan is President of RainMaking Oasis, Inc., a marketing and management firm that provides planning, consulting and training tools to lawyers and law firms.
 Contact her at (860) 434-5600.